-- F11.1 Assessment Boards operate with delegated authority from Academic Board which approves their composition.
+- F11.1 Assessment Boards operate with delegated authority from Academic Board, which approves their composition.
 Students are not permitted as members of Assessment Boards.
 Members of staff who are also students of the University are not permitted to attend any Assessment Board considering programmes of study for which they are registered students. - F11.2 All members of Assessment Boards are expected to attend for the whole of the meeting to ensure quoracy and parity of treatment for all students.
 The quoracy level is the same as that for all Academic Board Committees.
-Quoracy will include attendance by the designated Chair and the External Examiner (as appropriate).
-In the event of the Chair not being able to attend for serious unexpected reasons the Board may proceed providing an independent Chair of equal or greater seniority can be substituted. - F11.3 The Vice-Chancellor, PVC Learning and Teaching, Dean for Student Success, Academic Registrar and Deputy Academic Registrar have right of attendance at any Assessment Board. - F11.4 The University Progression and Award Board is the senior board and may subsume the responsibilities of other boards for individual students where progression or award decisions would be otherwise unreasonably delayed. - F11.5 The University operates a two-tier assessment board system for the determination of marks and results at undergraduate and postgraduate level:
+Quoracy will include attendance by the designated Chair and the External Examiner.
+In the event of the Chair not being able to attend for serious unexpected reasons the Board may proceed providing an independent Chair of equal or greater seniority can be substituted. - F11.3 The Vice-Chancellor, PVC Learning and Teaching, Dean for Student Success, PVC Student Journey/Academic Registrar and Deputy Academic Registrar have right of attendance at any Assessment Board. - F11.4 The University operates a single tier assessment board system through the University Progression and Award Board (UPAB).
+The UPAB meets following conclusion of the University's formal mark confirmation processes, through which internal and external moderation in line with University requirements is confirmed.